-Now that the 400-million-euro hurdle of the bond maturing in November 2024 has been removed, in theory the next financial maturities will not be until 2027.
-In reality, IGD now has the opportunity to work over the next 3 years to re-schedule debt and minimize cost as much as possible.
+Now that the 400-million-euro hurdle of the bond matu-The transaction proceeds will, in fact, be used to make ring in November 2024 has been removed, in theory the partial early repayment of the mortgaged-backed loans next financial maturities will not be until 2027.
+In reality, on the properties sold, as well as a few other loans, in ac-IGD now has the opportunity to work over the next 3 yecordance with the relevant contractual agreements. ars to re-schedule debt and minimize cost as much as > Resources generated in 2023 will help strenpossible.